itchio/butler/butlerd/generous/docs/README.md

 <p>
-<p>A download key is often generated when a purchase is made, it
+<p>A DownloadKey is often generated when a purchase is made, it
-allows downloading uploads for a game that are not available for free.</p>
+allows downloading uploads for a game that are not available for free.
+It can also be generated by other means.</p>

 </p>